-We want to continue providing a welfare benefits service to people with complex needs to ensure that they are able to obtain the essential financial support required to tackle poverty and homelessness and support people to recover from mental illness.
+We want to continue providing a Welfare Surgery Project to people with complex needs to ensure that they are able to obtain the essential financial support required to tackle poverty and homelessness and support people to recover from mental illness.

 We wish to support the mental health community to be more confident in managing their own benefits and more resilient in coping with systems changes by continuing to support those who have complex needs or are unable to cope with the benefits system.

 We want to continue our partnership work with other organisations to deliver support for mental health vulnerable people in Croydon to ensure they obtain their fair financial entitlements and help to poverty and homelessness.

 Historically we have only offered a ‘hand holding’ service that gave support during an individual’s time of need.
 However the project has seen many of these individuals return to us for support when their claims are reviewed and reassessed and we have learnt that helping an individual at their time of need isn’t sufficient.
 We realised that in order to create a longer lasting impact, we also need to empower and educate Service Users to take control of large aspects of their claims.
 These aspects are already within most Service User’s reach, a PIP form asks questions about someone’s health rather than being a ‘benefits exam’, but a lack of confidence and fear leaves them feeling as though any aspect of benefits is too complicated for a non-welfare professional to understand.

 Through these workshops Service users will gain the skills and confidence to manage their Benefits and gain better awareness of welfare benefit issues and improved ability to self-manage their finances.
 This lead to a reduction in anxiety and depression, and will allow service users to regain self-respect and stay well.